browserengineering/book/book/graphics.md

 "Feel fluid" can be made more precise.
 Graphical applications such as browsers typically aim to redraw at a speed equal to the refresh rate, or *frame rate*, of the screen, and/or a fixed 60Hz[^sixty-hertz].
 This means that the browser has to finish all its work in less than 1/60th of a second, or 16ms, in order to keep up.
-For this reason, 16ms is called the *frame budget* of the application.
+For this reason, 16ms is called the *animation frame budget* of the application.

 ::: {.further}